Keurig K Elite Review

 A few consumers felt the price of this machine could be a little lower -at the time of writing it’s going for under $200 with various options including some different accessories.
 I think what makes the price fair is the features and the minimal hassles involved as well as the bonus accessory additions.

 There are a fair amount of renewed/refurbished versions – the latter which may be going for at least $10 less., which might save you a little.
 It did look like reviews were mostly positive but there were much fewer reviews overall so it becomes harder to gauge how well it performs over the new one.
 So I would go with the brand new K-Elite instead, especially since you get all those nice goodies in the bundle too.

 If you can find the K Elite C that I mentioned earlier for under $200 with the added bonuses, grab it 😊

 But I do have even better news, at the time of this update I was able to find it on eBay for what looked like under $100 (including shipping rates; for those that didn’t offer free shipping.)
 You can check to see if that’s still the case:

 Any additional expenses would be limited to pods, and cartridges if you make use of the water filter.
 And since you can make and fill your own with this model, you wouldn’t be stepping outside your usual coffee budget, to be totally honest.

 The Verdict So Far: 👍 Excellent

 I realize the day is young and this is one of the youngest Keurigs on the market – but I can honestly say you’d have a lot to gain and a lot to be pleased with.
-Being able to brew into taller travel mugs and with the 12 oz size, dispense hot water on demand, brew over ice and best of all not having to deal with the annoyance of figuring out if this or that K-cup is “acceptable” -makes this a very attractive single cup brewer and a “winner” in my book.
+It appears to be pretty popular, and gifted a lot, too.
+Being able to brew into taller travel mugs and with the 12 oz size, dispense hot water on demand, brew over ice and best of all being able to change the temperature, not having to deal with the annoyance of figuring out if this or that K-cup is “acceptable” – makes this a very attractive single cup brewer and a “winner” in my book.